ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+same aspect of beauty as when her Creator
 commanded her to be.
 The heavens shall
 be as bright over our graves as they are now
 around our paths.
 The world will the same